BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/SAP-ASCS/HA-for-SAP-(A)SCS.md

 ## 9. Create Data Replication Resource for (A)SCS Mount Point

-In this section we are using SIOS DataKeeper to replicate the mount point /usr/sap/S4D/ASCS00 between the clusters
+In this section we are using SIOS DataKeeper to replicate the mount point /usr/sap/S4D/ASCS00 between the cluster nodes.

 SIOS DataKeeper for Linux provides an integrated data mirroring capability for LifeKeeper environments.
 This feature enables LifeKeeper resources to operate in shared and non-shared storage environments.